When:

 * What helps you cope—and what doesn't?

-* What support do you wish existed in the community?
+* What support do you wish existed in your businesss/community?

 Finally, we’ll gather insights and patterns in a closing reflection, inviting participants to contribute ideas—anonymously if they prefer—to a shared “map” of emotional needs, support strategies, and community improvements.
-These insights can help enrich and extend the framework Will proposed.
+These insights can help enrich and extend the framework Will will propose in his next-day session.

 This workshop is not about fixing anyone.
 It’s about listening, validating, and building a more sustainable, compassionate community—together.